 - Driving Time Limitations: Generally oversize loads with travel escorts may only be on the road from 30 minutes before sunrise to 30 minutes after sunset.
 Other limitations are weekdays, most states don't allow transit on weekends or holidays.

 - Schedules: Before your wide load shipments get on the road, drivers are required to have permits for each state traveled through, with exact travel routes designated.

 Introduce a device known as a "canted cradle" which elevates the package into an angle which reduces the width of the crate and thereby eliminates wide load shipping fees.

-In the past there has been three options, the Canted Cradle Only, Canted Cradle with Top Box and the Canted Cradle with Removable Top Box but Valley Box has created a fourth option.
+In the past there has been three options, the Canted Cradle Only, Canted Cradle with Top Box and the Canted Cradle with Removable Top Box but this San Diego crating manufacturer has created a fourth option.

-We've designed a way to eliminate wide load shipment difficulties and cost, check out our Collapsible Canted Cradle!
+Valley Box designed a way to eliminate the cost of wide load shipment difficulties, check out our Collapsible Canted Cradle!

 NEW Collapsible Canted Cradle

 The collapsible canted cradle is a shipping crate that folds down to create a a flat package that reduces the size of the container.